-With WordPress blogs, the sky’s the limit when it comes to special features and functionality.
+With WordPress blogs, the sky is the limit when it comes to special features and functionality.
 However, if you don’t have an existing blog or are not familiar with the software, you may not know enough about the possibilities available to you to even know what to ask for.

 The header is the first thing people will see when they come to your site; you want it to be as memorable as it is functional.
 The header appears on every page of your website; it’s what gives your site it’s “identity.”
 A header typically includes your logo/identity and main navigation elements.
-Other elements you may want in the header include a tagline/description, social media links, images, search box, and/or an advertisement.
+Other elements you may want in the header include a tagline/description, social media links, search box, or a small subscription call to action.